 Color palettes are an amazing visual tool that the artists in the art department get to work with.
 Using color theory and color psychology, artists use their skills in each scene to reflect a different mood based on the movie and its artistic style.

 You’ll actually find this a lot in advertising – like how the designers will create fast-food graphics meant to make you feel hungry.
-But for films, creative designers will be focused on creating the mood and impacting the audience’s experience.
+But for films, creative directors and designers will be focused on creating the mood and impacting the audience’s experience.

 You know how movies look like movies, as in, they don’t look like a video you shot on your iPhone?
 Well, that magic lies in the hands of art directors and their ability to create a visual theme that lasts throughout the rest of the entire project.

-The team in the art department might reuse a specific location site, creating a recurrent theme throughout.
+The team in the art department might reuse a specific scouted location site, creating a recurrent theme throughout.
 Or, they’ll focus on the creation of graphic design to give their movie a particular edge.

 All art directors’ work begins in pre-production when they communicate with the director of the film.
 Together, they create an overall vision and creative concept for the job.

 Then, it falls on the art director and production designer to make those visions work and come true.
 Specifically, the art director will: